10. März 13

 But on the other hand, there are these people: Everyone in a good mood and at an average age of 25 years.
 We are invited to a Pepsi and the head of sales tells us their typical Indian entrepreneurial short story:

 • The CEO studied in the U.S. and began his career working in a virtual space project.
-He founded his company in 2004, providing a platform for webinars, web conferences, and user forums.
+He founded his company in 2004, providing a platform for online-seminars, web conferences, and user forums.

 • The business grew rapidly, now there are more than 200,000 web teachers, mostly from universities, addressing 3 million users around the globe, and 40% of the revenues are coming from North America.